Follow by Email

 ובקומה - של בכירה נקוד, לומר הרי הוא כאילו לא נכתב, לומר שבקומה ידע ואף על פי כן לא נשמר ליל שני מלשתות.

 The phrase I highlighted is missing from standard editions of Rashi’s commentary (e.g., Mikraot Gedolot), but appears in those based on the defus rishon, the incunabulum of Rashi’s commentary from 1475, printed in Reggio di Calabria in Southern Italy, and one of the first printed Hebrew books (e.g., ed.
 Chavel, Mossad Harav Kook, 1982).
-Perhaps this line in Rashi, “[the dot] tells us that [the word] is as if not written,” was seen by some editors as dangerously close to the idea of textual emendation of the Torah by the Masoretes, in the same way that certain explicit references by Rashi to the alteration of biblical verses (tikkun soferim) were excised from his commentary (on tikkun soferim see, e.g., the following Seforim Blog post; on Rashi’s view of supra-linear dots, see also Bava Metzia 87a, s.v. limda דכל נקודה עוקרת התיבה שאינה אלא לדרשה).
+This line in Rashi's comment, “[the dot] tells us that [the word] is as if not written,” was likely seen by some editors as dangerously close to the idea of textual emendation of the Torah by the Masoretes, in the same way that certain explicit references by Rashi to the alteration of biblical verses (tikkun soferim) were excised from his commentary (on tikkun soferim see, e.g., the following Seforim Blog post; on Rashi’s view of supra-linear dots, see also Bava Metzia 87a, s.v. limda דכל נקודה עוקרת התיבה שאינה אלא לדרשה).

 וי"א למה נקוד. אלא כך אמר עזרא: אם יבא אליהו ויאמר, למה כתבת אותן? אומר לו כבר נקדתי עליהם. ואם יאמר לי, יפה כתבת! כבר אמחוק נקודותיהן מעליהן.

 Some give another reason why the dots were inserted.
 Ezra reasoned thus: If Elijah comes and asks, “Why have you written these words?”
 I shall answer, “That is why I dotted these passages.”
-And if he says to me, “You have done well in having written them,” I shall erase the dotes above them (Translation from David Weiss Halivni, Revelation Restored, p.
+And if he says to me, “You have done well in having written them,” I shall erase the dots above them (Translation from David Weiss Halivni, Revelation Restored, p.
 17).

 Theories dealing with changes to the text of the Torah may cause bnei Torah much confusion and discomfort, as they fly in the face of the most popular, and most radical, notions regarding the Masoretic text.
 One such idea is Maimonides’ Eighth Principle of Faith, which states that the Torah we possess today is exactly the same – to the letter – as the one given to Moses on Sinai.
 Without minimizing the problem, it is important to be aware of Maimonides’ detractors on this matter and also to view the Eighth Principle in its theological and historical context, both of which have been facilitated by Dr. Marc B. Shapiro in The Limits of Orthodox Theology (2004).
 (The theological issue goes well beyond Maimonides’ Principles of Faith and is addressed in detail by Halivni in Peshat and Derash).
-The question of when, or whether, to introduce traditional students to modern critical views of the eser nekudot, as well as other aspects of modern biblical scholarship, is an educational matter which must be carefully considered.
+The question of when, or even whether, to introduce traditional students to modern critical views of the eser nekudot, as well as other aspects of modern biblical scholarship, must be carefully considered by educators.

-That the nekudot may be understood -- on the level of peshat -- as scribal marks casting doubt on the underlying words, can be visualized in the recent online publication of five Dead Sea Scrolls (on an Israel Museum website powered by Google).
-In the Great Isaiah Scroll, viewable here and below, we see two examples, in nearby verses, of supra-linear dots; both are within the column designated XXIX.
-The first example is from Isaiah 36:4, where the words מלך יהודה are dotted in the same manner as the eser nekudot.
+The first example is from Isaiah 36:4, where the words מלך יהודה are marked in exactly the same manner as the eser nekudot.
 The second is from 36:7, where dots were added above the word בירושלים.
 In both cases, the marked words are absent in the Masoretic (i.e., our) version of Isaiah.
 I am not suggesting that the dots in the Isaiah Scroll are perfectly analogous to those in the Torah, especially since the latter were, in the end, preserved along with the words below.
 Furthermore, the notations in the Isaiah Scroll may have been driven by an unknown sectarian agenda.
-Still, there is enough similarity here – lehavdil – to warrant some comparison and to begin a discussion, even among bnei Torah.
+Still, there is enough similarity here – lehavdil – to warrant comparison and to at least begin a discussion, even among bnei Torah.

 45:14 וַיִּפֹּל עַל-צַוְּארֵי בִנְיָמִן-אָחִיו וַיֵּבְךְּ וּבִנְיָמִן בָּכָה עַל-צַוָּארָיו: